What is website accessibility and how can you implement it on your site?

 What did you give consideration to when you began to build the website for your brand?

 Did you focus on the colour palette?
 Or what sort of imagery you’d use?
 Did you ponder whether you’d have one or two columns of text?
-Maybe you debated the style of your menu or the shape of your buttons?
+Maybe you debated the style of your menu or the impact of your sales copy to benefit SEO for your ecommerce store?

 You likely spent a lot of time thinking about the aesthetics of your site.
 Ensuring it was eye-catching and visually appealing.